Christian-M-Silva/cursor-personalizado/README.md

 - The layout will have to adapt to each screen size.

-- On devices with course the user will be able to see a preview of the image when hovering the mouse over the highlighted words.
+- On devices with a cursor, the user will be able to see a preview of the image by hovering the mouse over the highlighted words.

 ### Solution link